Free Things to Do Seattle: From Pike Place to Puget Sound Adventures That are Worth the Hype

 Free Things to Do Seattle

-While the entire Fremont neighborhood is studded with public art and sculptures, there’s none more famous than the troll.
+Fremont’s Sculptures: While the entire Fremont neighborhood is studded with public art and sculptures, there are no activities in Seattle more famous than the troll.
+And if you’re looking for things to do in Seattle for young adults free, you’ll love this.
 A popular spot for late-night gatherings and permanently ushered into pop culture history with its appearance in 10 Things I Hate About You.

 This iconic 18 ft cement masterpiece makes the perfect spot for a Seattle selfie.
 Return during daylight hours to stroll the streets of this hip area, as its plethora of bohemian shops, bars, and restaurants are ideal for browsing.
 Have wheels?
 Be sure to check out the canalside to amble down Burke-Gilman Trail.